dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 #### Error

-While processing the request from the relying party, the signer can cancel it at any time by sending an error in response.
+While processing the request from the relying party, the signer can cancel it at any time by sending an [error](#errors) in response.
+In addition to the pre-defined JSON-RPC 2.0 errors, the following values are applicable:

-`errorType` (`text`): The reason behind the cancellation.
-Possible values:
-- `"VERSION_NOT_SUPPORTED`: The version of the standard is not supported by the signer.
-- `"UNKNOWN"`: The reason is unknown.

-`description` (`text`, optional): An optional description of the error.
+- `10001 Unknown Error`
+- `20101 Version not supported`

 #### Use-Case